factchain/factchain-website/index.md

 A note is a text that complements a social media post identified by a URL.
 A rating is a number between 1 and 5 to judge the usefulness of a note.
 A factchainer can rate the same note only once and can't rate their own note.

-Creating a note, like leaving a rating, triggers an Ethereum transaction to execute the relevant function from the [FactChainCommunity](https://sepolia.etherscan.io/address/0xb912368c62D3037F7E86C2e95D9B5F4FC86c9428) smart contract.
+Creating a note, like leaving a rating, triggers an Ethereum transaction to execute the relevant function from the [Factchain Core](https://sepolia.etherscan.io/address/0x3b5946b3bd79c2B211E49c3149872f1d66223AE7) smart contract.
 These functions require a stake: 0.001 ETH (~= $20) for a note and 0.0001 ETH (~= $2) for a rating.
 The funds remain locked in the contract until the note auction period concludes, during which ratings are accepted.

 All notes and ratings are stored forever on-chain.

 The Factchain web browser extension is responsible for crafting the transactions and connecting to MetaMask for signature and broadcasting.
 More wallet compatibility will come.

-_Please exercise caution when downloading the Factchain extension to avoid potential fraudulent versions that might generate malicious transactions_ ⚠️
+_Please exercise caution when downloading the Factchain extension to avoid potential fraudulent versions that might generate malicious transactions.
+Only download the [official extension](https://chromewebstore.google.com/detail/factchain-community/emgjjedibkjlocjmcjgkeolfkbcicbpl)._ ⚠️

 **4 - Rewards & Slash**

 In a set period after the note creation (i.e., the note auction period), the protocol runs the scoring algorithm to assign the note its final rating.
 When a note surpasses the earning threshold, the protocol returns the creator's initial stake along with a reward, computed in WEI using the following [formula](https://github.com/factchain/factchain-community/blob/61eb95b29882c93344d1837d976a416ccd77ceec/fc-community-contracts/src/FactChainCommunity.sol#L113C20-L113C20).
 Conversely, if a note falls below the earning threshold, the protocol returns the initial stake with a slight reduction, expressed as a slash in WEI through the following [formula](https://github.com/factchain/factchain-community/blob/61eb95b29882c93344d1837d976a416ccd77ceec/fc-community-contracts/src/FactChainCommunity.sol#L120).
 The raters are rewarded or slashed based on how close their rating is to the final score.

-**Disclaimer $> For the launch on testnet, we oversimplified the scoring algorithm to an average of all note ratings, set the note auction period to 48 hours, and fixed the earning threshold arbitrarily to 3.
-The reward and slash logic could also evolve before the Factchain launch on mainnet.
-We expect to learn from users to develop the ideal strategy.**
+**Disclaimer $> For the launch on testnet, we oversimplified the scoring algorithm to an average of all note ratings, set the note auction period to one hour, and fixed the earning threshold arbitrarily to 3.
+The reward and slash logic could also evolve before the launch on mainnet.**

 **5 - Collect Factchain Truth Fragments**